-While it’s not necessarily a bad idea to provide your puppy with toys like this, they’re easily destroyed and should only be given to your puppy with close supervision.
+There's no denying it, soft toys are super snuggly, cozy and comforting and can help your puppy to feel safe and secure.
+There's no reason to avoid giving your puppy a soft toy but just a word of caution – only let your puppy play with a soft toy when you're able to supervise them.
 You want your puppy to avoid swallowing or choking on small or detachable parts of a toy, or on the stuffing you will often find in soft toys.

 To help teething puppies, look for durable toys that have been designed specifically with chewing in mind.
 The best teething toys for puppies come highly recommended for soothing sore gums and relieving some of the pain associated with new teeth breaking through.

 You should also be mindful to not give your dog toys that are made for humans.
 Generally speaking, soft toys for children haven’t been designed with heavy destruction in mind, so they won’t usually withstand chewing, biting and clawing from a dog.

 How many toys does the average dog have?

 This is always a tricky question to answer because just like us humans, no two dogs are the same.
 Some puppies absolutely adore toys and would quite happily surround themselves with hundreds of playthings if given half the chance.
 Others aren't that big on toys and will be more than satisfied with just a few tried and true favorites.

 If you’re concerned that your dog has more toys than average – well, simply, don’t worry.
 There’s no right or wrong answer to how many toys your puppy should have – it all comes down to your individual needs (and that of your puppy’s).

 That said, a good rule of thumb is about 10-15 toys, which are swapped and changed around at regular intervals, giving your dog plenty of variety.
 You might find that as they get older, your dog needs fewer toys than when they were a puppy – but generally, you’ll get to know what is right for your dog.